Share. Connect. Grow. Thrive.

 Route 3: A loop to the Sawyer County Border and beyond

 This longer ride will make a few tracks into Sawyer County before heading south and east and stopping by the Hawkins warming shelter.
-Take Trail 29 to Sawyer County and join Trail 99.
+Take Trail 27 north to Sawyer County and join Trail 99.
 Head south to Trail 12 and take Trail 12 east to the log cabin-style Hawkins warming shelter.
-After warming up, continue south of Trail 25 to Hawkins and return to Ladysmith of Trail 116, passing through Ingram, Glen Flora and Tony.
+After warming up, continue south of Trail 25 to Hawkins and return to Ladysmith on Trail 116, passing through Ingram, Glen Flora and Tony.